Missional living: Terminology

-A missional (missionary) perspective
+Belief

+Theory

+Missional living is the embodiment of the mission of Jesus in the world by visibly living out the gospel.

+There is no definitive definition of ‘Missional Living’ and many Christians interpret it in different ways.
+Guder notes that this happens when “we experience the transforming truth of Christ and bring it to everything we do.”.
+The Reformed Theological Seminary in the US sees it as “live as a saint, one of the Lord … to live as a sent one, to think as a sent one, to write as a sent one for the sake of God’s glory, the edification of God’s people the church, and the salvation of the lost, across the street and around the world.”
+The Missional Challenge workshop sees it as “embodying the mission and message of Jesus and seeking to be Jesus to everyone everywhere.”.

+The Missional Challenge workshop also notes that for any Christian, Mission Living covers many areas of life including, to seize Christ’s mission as a personal goal, to commit to proclaim the gospel to a specific geographical area, to influence non-believers towards Christ and to motivate other Christians.

+Distinctive Reasons for Missional Living

-Missional living is the embodiment of the mission of Jesus in the world by incarnating the gospel.
-"It is imperative that Christians be like Jesus, by living freely within the culture as missionaries who are as faithful to the Father and his gospel as Jesus was in his own time and place."
+One author has written, "It is imperative that Christians be like Jesus, by living freely within the culture as missionaries who are as faithful to the Father and his gospel as Jesus was in his own time and place.".
 This embodiment of the gospel is often referred to as "contextualization" or "inculturation."

 "Both refer to more than a simple translation of the gospel into different languages and cultures in the way that one translates a history book or a science text.
 Rather, they point to the embodiment of the living Word in human culture and social settings in such a way that its divine nature and power are not lost.
 True contextualization is more than communication.
 It is God working in the hearts of people, making them new and forming them into a new community.
 It is his Word transforming their lives, their societies, their cultures."

 These five biblical distinctives form the foundation of a missional perspective: